-The MOONLITE project (2016 – 2019) has been designed to widen and improve the HEIs teaching for registered HEI students, create new educational pathways for refugees and build entrepreneurial and language skills among those two groups.
+Improve university teaching for students, create new educational pathways for refugees and build entrepreneurial and language skills.
+An Erasmus+ project.

 Specifically, the consortium aims to:

 -Identify opportunities and barriers in recognizing Massive Open Online Course (MOOC)-based learning for students and refugees

 -Create institutional and cross-institutional scenarios to exploit MOOCs for credit-bearing HEI courses & future employability amongst students and refugees

 -Implement a set of scenarios in partner HEIs and amongst our partnership reaching 175 learners, refugees and registered students